Sbussiso/sourcebox-packman/README.md

 ## PackMan - The SourceBox Package Manager

-Packman is the bridge between your data and AI
+Packman is the bridge between your data and AI.
+Upload local files, web content, AWS buckets, and more.
+Packman is the ultamite conection between your personalized data and esential to many sourcebox services.

 ## Packs

-A pack is an organized package containing your imported data.
+A pack is an organized package containing all of your uploaded data.

 - packs are passed to chat models to perform Retrieval Augmented Generation from your own personal data stored in packs